-Upon booking this overland trip a form is sent to you on which you can advise us by 10 weeks before departure of all your booking requirements in Nairobi.
+Upon booking this overland trip a form is sent to you on which you can advise us of all your booking requirements in Nairobi including transfers and accommodation.
 You can also update us on this form of any change in your details and confirm your insurance details, if you don't know these when booking.

 Do protect your valuables at all times.
-Whilst staying at the Heron or Wildebeest, please remember to look for last-minute messages in the foyer from your crew.
+Whilst staying at The Heron Portico Hotel or Wildebeest please remember to look for last-minute messages in the foyer from your crew.